- Sea Explorer (charter)

 This morning, disembark in Ushuaia, the world’s southernmost town, to catch flights homeward or continue on with your adventure.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions – and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 The kayaking option provides passengers with an up-close encounter of Antarctica.
 Any passenger in good health with basic paddling experience is welcome to join the program.
 Dry suits, neoprene gloves and personal flotation devices included.
 Space is limited; please enquire at the time of booking.

 Fuel Surcharge: Fuel surcharge may apply in the event of significant fuel price increases.

-Included: One pre-voyage hotel night in designated embarkation city, shipboard accommodations; all scheduled landings and excursions; all meals on board; coffee, tea, cocoa, and espresso 24-hours daily; welcome and farewell cocktail; a pair of boots for use during the voyage, daily international news service; all port fees; transport from central location to/from ship for embarkation/disembarkation, digital voyage log.
+Included: One pre-voyage hotel night in designated embarkation city, shipboard accommodations; all scheduled landings and excursions; all meals onboard; coffee, tea, cocoa, and espresso 24-hours daily; welcome and farewell cocktail; one glass of house wine / beer / soft drink with dinner; a pair of boots for use during the voyage; daily international news service; all port fees; transfer from group hotel to ship for embarkation; digital voyage log; commemorative Expedition Jacket.

-Airfare or travel expenses associated with arrival in Ushuaia; pre or post voyage expenses; travel insurance; laundry, bar and personal expenses incurred on board; items of a personal natural; onboard communication charges; fuel surcharge (may apply in the event of significant fuel price increases), staff gratuities.
+Not included: Airfare or travel expenses; pre or post voyage expenses; travel insurance; transfers not included in program; laundry, bar and personal expenses incurred on board; items of a personal nature; onboard communication charges; fuel surcharge (may apply in the event of significant fuel price increases); staff gratuities.